Charly Boy: Advocacy

 Charly Boy is known as an advocate of the masses as he has fought for the rights of the average Nigerian.
 He has on several occasions been tortured by the Nigerian police and the military for standing up to his country's government.
-However he is also, on occasion, regarded as their friend, depending on the sensibility of those in power.
+However he is also, on occasion, regarded as an ally depending on the sensibility of those in power.
 An inspirational writer, Charly Boy focuses on various subjects in several newspapers including The Daily Post and his own publication Charly Boy Magazine, and has been known to write slogans on rocks in Abuja where he currently resides.
 An avid supporter of Okada riders in Nigeria - an organization that has been frowned on by government as they have been regarded as a menace and unsafe transportation - he has fought for the rights of Okada users - most of whom are poor individuals who earn their living by using the Okada for commercial purposes; he also stated that operators play a prominent role in government as most politicians engage their services during campaigns.
 His efforts earned him the name Area Fada.

 In the mid-nineties Charly Boy fought for the rights of military pensioners during the Abacha-led military dispensation by marching to Defence headquarters in Abuja to demand payment of their pension arrears.
 He has also fronted campaigns for Nigerian Widows, and was founder of the Save Nigeria from Nigeria campaign during the last presidential election.
 During the Fuel Subsidy protest in 2012, he was arrested alongside six other activists for civil disobedience.

 He was one of the celebrities who organised fundraisers to support his old friend Tyna Onwudiwe who would later die of lung cancer.

 In 2017, Charly Boy started Our Mumu Don Do movement, and participated in a daily sit out protest alongside Deji Adeyanju calling on President Muhammadu Buhari to resume office or resign after the President had spent over 60 days outside the country on a health visit to the UK.